 Don't forget we offer a FULL ROD REPAIR SERVICE Bamboo, Graphite and Glass. - Reel Seat Replacement, Cork Grip Repairs, Guide Replacement, Rod Wrapping and Rod Finishing. - Repair or refinish your old favorite rods and fish them as if they are new again!!

-Our Guides are Ready to Take You Wade Fishing!!! - Book your spring guided fishing trips now!
-We look forward to providing you with a great fishing experience for 2018.
+Our Guides are Ready to Take You Wade Fishing!!! - Book your fall guided fishing trips now!
+We look forward to providing you with a great fishing experience for 2019.
 A BIG THANK YOU from all of our guides!

 Don't forget we buy, sell or trade used and antique fishing equipment rods, reels, lines, duck and fish decoys, fishing lures, books, artwork, collectibles and tying materials/tools.
 If you are looking to trade in, sell, or are just scaling down as they say, bring your items in or take pictures and email them to us and we will happily purchase or offer a trade up.
 I have been purchasing and selling used and collectible items for over 25 years and our fishing/hunting library in the store is the finest and largest probably in the country.
 We will happily show you the value of your items and then offer trade-in or purchase prices.
 So give us a call (860-672-1010) or send and email (firstname.lastname@example.org).
 We also purchase estates and will gladly come over to your house to assess the value of your collection and purchase the entire collection.